 There is nothing worse that seeing 10 or more of the same images pinned at once by the same person to different boards!
 I’m sorry, but I will de-follow anyone who does this and I’m sure many of your other followers will do the same.
 Yes, Pinterest is great for exposure and traffic, but please don’t turn into a spammer.

 You don’t have to pin the same photo over and over on the same day.
 There are various apps to schedule pins to help you space them out.
 If you absolutely must have the same photo in all of your boards, you can schedule your pins to go out on different days.
 This looks more organic and not so spammy.
-Plus, you won’t loose followers… you might actually gain some by thinking more strategic!
+Plus, you won’t lose followers… you might actually gain some by thinking more strategic!

 Challenge —> Space out your pins and mix in photos from others.